 What analysts say:

 Buy, sell, or hold?: Half of analysts think investors should stand pat on Washington Federal while the remaining half rate the stock as a buy.
+Analysts still rate the stock a hold, but they are a bit more wary about it compared to three months ago.

 What our community says: